CloudCannon/hugo-starter/content/_index.md

  Another linebreak

 Another new paragraph
-A linebreak added in the content editor
+ A linebreak added in the content editor with hardwraps on